ga-wdi-lessons/react-continued/readme.md

 - Create a Home component that returns a container `<div>` element, which should in turn contain a `<h1>` element.
 - Render that component to the DOM.

 > **NOTE:** The solution separates components into different files.
 Each of these files exports the component definition.
-This is a good way or organizing a React application, but not the only way.
+This is a good way of organizing a React application, but not the only way.
 You are welcome to keep all component definitions in a single `index.js` file as well.

 <details>
   <summary><strong>Q: Why do you think we have to use the `className` syntax when defining class attributes for our elements?</strong></summary>